amirshafri96/issAssessment/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.0.4.

+## Step to run this project
+1. Download or git clone this project into your local
+2. Open the project using visual studio code
+3. Open the terminal in visual studio code
+4. run `npm install`
+5. run `ng serve --open`.
+It will automatically open your browser and navigate to `http://localhost:4200/`
+6. In case you just run `ng serve`.
+Open browser and navigate to `http://localhost:4200/`

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.